frianasoa/Ze-Notes/README.md

 * For DeepL API key, head to https://www.deepl.com/account/plan after you sign up.
 They will ask you for your credit card details even for the free plan.

 ### Preferences
-(The preference window has changed.
-Will update this part later)
 * To open preference, go to menu "Edit > Preferences" of the ZeNotes window.
 Alternatively go to menu "ZeNotes > Settings" of the Zotero main window.
 ![Opening settings](https://raw.githubusercontent.com/frianasoa/zenotes/main/docs/images/06.zenotes-interface-settings.png "Opening settings")
 * Select the tags you will be using as columns.
 You can hide the ones you do not need.
 * You can choose the tags on which you want to sort the results.
-Double click on an entry or click on order with the entry selected if you want the sort to be desc or asc.
-* You can save the current layout, load or delete saved layouts.
+Click on the icon a->z or z-> to change how you want to sort.
+* The current layout is automatically saved for the current (selected) selection.
 * Click "OK" when you finish and the table will reload.

 ## Use cases